FunctionLab/humanbase-docs/docs/modules.rst

 This technique proceeds as follows:
   (i) First, we create a subset of the user-selected network containing only the user-provided genes and all the edges between them.
-Given the resulting graph G with V nodes (user-provided genes) and E edges, with each edge between genes i and j associated with a weight p\ :sub:`ij`, (ii) Calculate a new weight for the edge between each pair of nodes i and j that is equal to the number of k nearest neighbors (based on the original weights p\ :sub:`ij`) shared by i and j;
+Given the resulting graph G with V nodes (user-provided genes) and E edges, with each edge between genes i and j associated with a weight p\ :sub:`ij`, (ii) Calculate a new weight for the edge between each pair of nodes i and j that is equal to the number of k nearest neighbors (based on the original weights p\ :sub:`ij`) shared by i and j.
   (iii) Choose the top 5% of the edges based on the new edge weights, and apply a graph clustering algorithm.

 This approach has two key desirable characteristics:
-  (i) Choosing the highest k values instead of all edges deemphasizes high-degree 'hub' nodes and brings equal attention to highly specific edges between low-degree nodes;
+  (i) Choosing the highest k values instead of all edges deemphasizes high-degree 'hub' nodes and brings equal attention to highly specific edges between low-degree nodes.
   (ii) Emphasizing local network-structure by connecting nodes that share a number of local neighbors automatically links genes that are highly likely to be part of the same cluster.

 We use a dynamic :code:`k = min(50, 0.2 * |V|)` to obtain the shared-nearest-neighbor tissue-specific network and apply the Louvain algorithm to cluster this network into distinct modules, where V is the number of query genes.
 Krishnan et al. (2016) showed that module node membership and cluster sizes are robust by testing a range of values for k from 10 to 100.
 To stabilize clustering across different runs of the Louvain algorithm, we run the algorithm 100 times and calculate cluster comembership scores for each pair of genes that was equal to the fraction of times (out of 100) the pair was assigned to the same cluster.
 Genes are assigned to clusters where their comembership score ≥ 0.9.